The idea of bulk trash pickup is good, however, it may be the worst resource since the invention of Clippy.

 Okay, maybe it's not as terrible as Microsoft's Clippy, but I'm a little bias as the owner of a hauling company.
 The biggest issue I have with bulk trash pickup is scheduling.
 In all honesty, city operated bulk pickup services have their place -- and they can be useful -- if you follow the guidelines.
 Here's a breakdown of a few cities throughout the valley and what you need to know for pickup.

-These cities schedule a bulk trash pick up once a month or every six weeks.
+While dealing with scheduling is still tricking in these cities at least they understand the people's needs.
+They know twice a year bulk pick up is going to create a lot of illegal dumping.
+So instead of that insane policy, these cities schedule a bulk trash pick up once a month or every six weeks.
 Each city has slightly different rules so make sure you are familiar with them before hauling all your stuff to the curb.
 Here's links for city pickup in Gilbert, Mesa, Scottsdale and Tempe.

 Once a month collection typically accepts items such as yard waste, furniture, and mattresses.
 They don’t accept tires, hazardous materials such as paint thinners and no construction materials.
 Most residents are asked to set out their trash by 5:00 am at the beginning of the week their trash is supposed to be collected.
 If you're lucky you’ll be on the Monday route and your trash will be gone by the time you go to work.
 If you're not so lucky you get to drive by huge piles of junk all week until it's your turn.